NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 bundle_adjust
 -------------

 The ``bundle_adjust`` program performs bundle adjustment on a given set of images and cameras.
 An introduction to bundle adjustment, and some advanced usage, including solving for intrinsics, can be found in :numref:`bundle_adjustment`.
+If it is desired to process a large number of images, consider using ``parallel_bundle_adjust`` (:numref:`parallel_bundle_adjust`).

 This tool can use several underlying least-squares minimization algorithms, the default is Google’s Ceres Solver